sean8purdue/cs240ProgrammingInC/README.md

 This private repository is intended to practice C programming by Guo Li.
 Thanks to <a href = "https://www.cs.purdue.edu/homes/park/">Professor Kihong Park</a>
 !

-## Questions
-1\.
-Scope of nested variable implemented with stack frame

-2\.
-How to read a unknown length filename to program (lab3)

-- Know to use fixed-sized array, but the pitfall is, have to predefine the limit of filename length.
-Is there other methods to do this.

-3\.
-Some library like <Math.h>, use `sqrt()` need link with `-lm` option, since `Math.h` doesn't have the code of `sqrt()`.
-Why `printf()` don't need.
-Is it dynamic linking?

 ## Lecture Notes

 - What is CS 240 about? ([lec1] [lec1])